silverstripe/developer-docs/en/02_Developer_Guides/08_Performance/01_Caching.md

       namespace: "myCache"
 ```

-[alert]
+> [!CAUTION]
-Please note that if you have the `silverstripe/versioned` module installed (automatically installed by the
+> Please note that if you have the `silverstripe/versioned` module installed (automatically installed by the
-`silverstripe/cms` module), caches will automatically be segmented by current “stage”.
+> `silverstripe/cms` module), caches will automatically be segmented by current “stage”.
 This ensures that
-any content written to the cache in the *draft* reading mode isn’t accidentally exposed in the *live* reading mode.
+> any content written to the cache in the *draft* reading mode isn’t accidentally exposed in the *live* reading mode.
-Please read the [versioned cache segmentation](#versioned-cache-segmentation) section for more information.
+> Please read the [versioned cache segmentation](#versioned-cache-segmentation) section for more information.
-[/alert]

 Cache objects are instantiated through a [CacheFactory](SilverStripe\Core\Cache\CacheFactory),
 which determines which cache adapter is used (see "Adapters" below for details).